The best mini tripods: tabletop camera supports that will fit in a pocket

 Reasons to avoid

-I wouldn't trust it to take the weight of my Sony A7 III with a lens attached, even though it's advertised as being able to take the weight.
-But for a phone or smaller camera, it's perfect.
+Despite its bendy legs, it feels more secure than you might imagine.
+However, I wouldn't trust it to take the weight of my Sony A7 III with a lens attached, even though it's rated as able to take such a weight.
+But for smaller-bodied cameras with lightweight lenses, it's perfect.

 Specifications